About the advisory group

 Ministry of Disabled People - Whaikaha is a new ministry that works with communities and Māori to improve the lives of disabled New Zealanders.
 The ministry has several key responsibilities:

-- Tracking New Zealand's progress on disability rights commitments.
-This includes the UN Convention on the Rights of Persons with Disabilities and the national Disability Action Plan.
+• tracking New Zealand's progress on disability rights commitments.
+This includes the UN Convention on the Rights of Persons with Disabilities and the New Zealand Disability Strategy.

 Supported Decision-making Advisory Group